Unknown, pottery, Umbria, Orvieto

 13th Century; 14th Century; Medieval

-Late Medieval maiolica jug, painted in manganese and green with a relief head and pine-cones.
+Late Medieval maiolica two-handled cup, painted in black and green with, on the inside, a shield.

 bequeathed; 1950; Reitlinger, Henry Scipio